 What would I classify as a social media expert?
 I love Peter Shankman’s list of qualifications and disqualifications for social media experts.
-I would add – that if it’s pertaining to business – I would like to see a long list of measurable results and references across a variety of companies and strategies.
+Additionally, I would like to see a long list of measurable results and references across various companies and strategies.

 Do I classify myself as an expert?
 I do – but not because I claim to understand it all.
-This is a young medium and its changing on a daily basis.
+This is a young medium, and it’s changing daily.
 It’s changing business behavior.
 It’s changing consumer behavior.
-My decade of experience evolving from direct marketing and database marketing, email marketing, etc. enabled me to naturally evolve into my current status.
+My decade of experience evolving from direct marketing and database marketing, email marketing, etc., enabled me to evolve into my current status naturally.

-I don’t claim myself an expert because of my knowledge of social media… I claim myself an expert because of the work I’ve accomplished for companies large and small to grow their business, retain and upsell customers, and reduce customer service calls by effectively utilizing social media.
+I don’t claim to be an expert because of my knowledge of social media… I am an expert because of the work I’ve accomplished for large and small companies to grow their business, retain and upsell customers, and reduce customer service calls by effectively utilizing social media.

 Do I claim myself an expert because of the work I currently do?

-- While VP of a blogging platform, we helped dozens of businesses develop their social media and search strategies to drive inbound marketing efforts.
+• While VP of a blogging platform, we helped dozens of businesses develop social media and search strategies to drive inbound marketing efforts.

-- I own a successful New Media Agency with a solid history of assisting companies develop and execute their social strategies.
+• I own a successful New Media Agency with a solid history of assisting companies in developing and executing their social strategies.

 NO!
 None of this qualifies me as an expert.